Army willing to discuss renaming Fort Bragg, which was named after a slave owner and Confederate leader

 The Army base is named after Braxton Bragg.
 He was born in 1817 in Warren County, North Carolina.
 He was educated at West Point and began his military career as an officer in the Second Seminole War (AKA the Florida War) from 1835 to 1842.

-He gained acclaim for his successes in the Mexican-American War--returning to the United States as a war hero.
+He later gained acclaim for his successes in the Mexican-American War (1846-1848)--returning to the United States as a war hero.
 He then met his wife and settled in Louisiana to operate a sugar plantation where he enslaved more than 100 people.

 Bragg returned to the military to serve the Confederacy in the Civil War.
 He saw some early success in the war, but is often criticized by historians for failing to push his advantage after battlefield victories, which allowed Union forces to gain strategic advantages for later in the war.